wildtechgarden/www-wildtechgarden/content/education-academic/a-study-of-selected-algorithms-against-the-sherlock-and-zebra-problems/algorithms-for-solving-bcsp.md

 * *Death* In a genetic algorithm death occurs when the individual is removed from the population (e.g. in a fixed size array with the least fit on the bottom, children replace the least fit individual which can be said to have died).
 * *calculate-distance-from-consistent* This is the heuristic used to calculate fitness in the genetic algorithms discussed in this paper.
 When a solution violates a constraint, the number of columns one of the variables would have to move to be consistent is calculated (e.g. if there is a constraint that says the coffee is next to the zebra, but the coffee is in the same column as the zebra a distance of one is calculated).
 * *fitness* An attempt measure of how close the solution is to a solution.
 In the following algorithms a higher number for fitness is worse and a lower value is better.
-* *chromosone* For this paper chromosone is an array of size n whose contents correspond to the value of the variables in the constraint problem to be solved.
+* *chromosome* For this paper chromosome is an array of size n whose contents correspond to the value of the variables in the constraint problem to be solved.

 ### Mutate